myste1tainn/ngDraggable/README.md

 ### Events
-In myste1tainn/ngDraggable, you can listen to events on both the service and controllers If you only need to know the presence/absence of `draggleObjects`/`dropTarget`, then using
-$drag listener should be enough.
+In myste1tainn/ngDraggable, you can listen to events on both the service and controllers If you only need to know the presence/absence of `draggleObjects`/`dropTarget`, then using `$drag`'s events should be enough.
 To attach events listner do `$drag.on('object.event', callback)`, to detach use `.un` instead.

 #### Events on $drag